tpaananen/Docker-CLI-For-Windows/README.md

 - Configure firewall on Windows side (Powershell)
   - `New-NetFirewallRule -DisplayName "WSL" -Direction Inbound -InterfaceAlias "vEthernet (WSL)" -Action Allow`
 - Configure [Linux networking](https://github.com/tpaananen/DockerCommandsForWindows/blob/main/linux-networking.md)
-- Save `docker.cmd` and `docker-compose.cmd` to your machine and add the files and/or location to **PATH**
+- Save `docker.cmd` and `docker-compose.cmd` to your Windows machine and add the files and/or location to **PATH** (restart terminal to get the updated PATH)
 - Use docker commands normally as you would be in Linux or using Docker Desktop for Windows
 - When calling docker from batch files, use `call docker ...` since you are calling another batch file so stderr output won't stop the script
+  - If you have a script to start just a single container, like database you could say
+  > - `call docker stop sqlserver`
+  > - `call docker rm sqlserver`
+  > - `call docker pull mcr.microsoft.com/mssql/server:latest`
+  > - `call docker run ...`

-## After waking up from hibernate
+## After waking up from hibernation

-- Reset WSL networking if your containers need network access outside the machine.
+- If WSL network is down after waking up from hibernation, reset the WSL networking if your containers need network access outside the machine.
+- This seems to be working fine for me now when not using Docker Desktop, since I have started paying attention to VPN attached to WSL network interface (always unchecking it, see below).

 ## Docker in WSL with VPN